webui-dev/nim-webui/README.md

 > *Use any web browser as GUI, with Nim in the backend, and HTML/Nim/JS/TS/CSS in the*
 > *frontend.*

-Nim wrapper and bindings for WebUI, a fully independent cross-platform web UI library.
+Nim wrapper and bindings for [WebUI](https://github.com/alifcommunity/webui), a fully independent and cross-platform web UI library.

 Instead of using a third-party library, WebUI instead uses a pre-installed browser (Edge, Firefox, Chrome, Chromium, or Safari).
 So, there's no need for any